-In any event, we’ll need to subtract these people from our base to make sure we don’t over represent the revenue from returning customers.
+In any event, we’ll need to subtract these people from our customer base to make sure we don’t over-represent the revenue from returning customers.

 We can now simply multiply the number of people in our “Beginning Customer Base” each month by some percentage to see how many returning customers we expect to come back and purchase more sandals.

 When it’s all said and done, we should have something that looks like this:

 Next, all we have to do is add the revenue from new customers and the sales generated from returning customers to complete our revenue forecast.